opiter09/Fossil-Fighters-Randomizer/README.md

 # Fossil-Fighters-Randomizer
-This is a digsite, starter, and teams randomizer for FF1.
+This is a digsite, starter, and (not now but hopefully in the future) teams randomizer for FF1.

 Features:
 - This mod uses event-editing shenanigans to make it so you cannot go to the Trial Dig Site,